Light spoilers ahead!

 I actually wrote this paragraph last because I did not know where to start!
 Katara is Aang’s confidant and first friend after he awakens from being trapped in an iceberg for 100 years–awakened, in fact, by Katara’s unhoned waterbending skills.
 Throughout the series, she becomes a waterbending master herself, and trains Aang during their travels.
 Katara grapples realistically and sometimes painfully with growing up during a war, mastering her craft (as both a warrior and healer), and facing off with enemies and friends.
 Katara is a kindhearted caretaker, but as we can see in many an episode, she has her faults and never falls into an angelic trope.

 Here’s another character who you won’t see being accused of being an angel!
 Toph Beifong is an obtuse but gifted earthbender.
 Toph was born blind, and she senses vibrations in the ground to help her see the world around her.
 She becomes Aang’s earthbending teacher and begins to travel with Team Avatar after escaping her parents, who believed she needed to be “protected” (read: isolated from the rest of the world forever).
-Toph knew that despite being blind she was capable of more.
+Toph knew being blind shouldn’t stop her from making her own choices.
 She becomes a vital part of the crew in season two (after learning to get a long with others) and is the inventor of metalbending.

 This badass villainess arrives on the scene in season 2 in a blaze of blue lightning.
 That’s right, Azula’s so powerful she can bend lightning, and does so to great effect.
 She pursues Aang & Co across lands, leaving destruction in her wake and enjoying herself the whole time.
 She strikes fear into the hearts of everyone around her, partially because of her combat skills and partially because of her ruthless, relentless nature.
 Azula is pretty sure of her own greatness and it’s hard to disagree after watching her kick ass and keep Aang on his toes.